Ask a doctor about a prescription for DESFERIN 500 mg POWDER FOR INJECTABLE SOLUTION OR INFUSION

 PATIENT INFORMATION LEAFLET

-Desferin 500 mg powder for injection or infusion
+Desferin 500 mg powder for solution for injection or infusion

 Deferoxamine mesylate